-- bay per vehicle.
-When double-wide garage doors are 5. used, they should appear as two individual carriage door units. - 2.
-Garage door patterns with complex curves, small pressed panels, and details that would generally not be found on swinging door are not allowed. - Garage doors that have arched top designs may have arched glazing to match the concentric proportions of the door. - 4.
-Contemporary and Transitional style garage doors appropriate to architectural style are allowed
+- Garage doors are encouraged to be designed as a single bay per vehicle.
+When double-wide garage doors are 6. used, they should appear as two individual carriage door units. - 2.
+Garage door patterns with complex curves, small pressed panels, and details that would generally not be found on swinging door are not allowed. - 3.
+Garage doors that have arched top designs may have arched glazing to match the concentric proportions of